Siltaar/py_idempotent_spam_test/README.md

 ### Recipient count

 If there is no recipients or more than 9, the spam score is incremented by 1.

+### Date and time

+If the date and time of the email is in the future, more than 2h (or more than 2 days) the spam score is incremented by 1 (or 2).

+If the date and time of the email is in the past, more than 6h (or more than 6 days) the spam score is incremented by 1 (or 2).

 ### X-Spam-Status